A Jitter Buffer is a piece of software inside a Media Engine taking care of the following network characteristics:

 This flexibility allows for a more optimized performance, ensuring smoother communications even under fluctuating network conditions.

-There are alternatives and complementary technologies to Jitter Buffer to handle network inconsistencies and improve the quality of real-time communications.
+The Jitter Buffer doesn’t work alone in WebRTC.
+There are multiple other algorithms and mechanisms that assist in handling network inconsistencies and improve the quality of real-time communications.
 Some of these include:

 Forward Error Correction is a technique used to enhance the reliability of data transmission.
 In FEC, the sender encodes the message in a redundant way by adding some error-correcting code, which helps the receiver to correct errors without needing a reverse channel to request retransmission of data.

-Unlike FEC, Automatic Repeat reQuest requires a feedback path from the receiver to the sender.
-When the receiver detects an error in the data, it requests the sender to retransmit the erroneous data.
-ARQ ensures the reliability of data transmission but at the cost of increased latency due to the retransmission process.
+WebRTC can also employ a feedback path from the receiver to the sender.
+When the receiver detects an error in the data (missing packets), it requests the sender to retransmit the erroneous data.
+This is done using NACK, FIR and PLI requests.

 Packet Loss Concealment is a technique used to mask the effects of lost or discarded packets.
 In real-time communications like VoIP, when a packet is lost, PLC algorithms can generate a plausible substitute for the missing data based on the previously received data.